indypy/using-lambda-may-2016/slides.rst

 What is AWS Lambda?
 ===================

-* Serverless computing
+* Server-less computing
 * Event-driven
-* Continous Scaling
+* Continuous Scaling

 ----